niklasnorin/red-thesis/report/5-theory-linux-gpio-emuopt.md

 - Easy access to hardware via standardized interfaces
 - Possible to implement custom hardware drivers via kernel modules

-## Kernel and User Space
+## Everything is a File or a Process

-A complete Linux OS consists of multiple components...
+In Linux, everything is either a file or a process [?](http://yarchive.net/comp/linux/everything_is_file.html).
+Although a file in linux indeed often represents data that is persisted to disk, the filesystem is also used as a way to interact with kernel drivers.

 ## SysFS and GPIOlib for user-space GPIO
-While all direct hardware access is restricted to the kernel in Linux, the SysFS is a generic Linux kernel facility that enables exposing kernel data structures an attributes to user space.
+While all direct hardware access is restricted to the kernel in Linux, SysFS is a generic Linux kernel facility that enables other kernel modules to expose data structures as attributes in the file system.

-GPIOlib is built on top of SysFS and specifies an API to expose and interact with individual GPIO's.
+GPIOlib is such a kernel module, built on top of SysFS, and specifies an API to expose and interact with individual GPIO's as files [?](https://www.kernel.org/doc/Documentation/gpio/sysfs.txt).

 ### Exposing a GPIO
 The user can expose a GPIO by writing the GPIO number to `/sys/class/gpio/export`.
-This will make GPIOlib look through all registred GPIO drivers and, if the GPIO is valid, expose it as a folder under `/sys/class/gpio/gpioN`, where N is the GPIO number.
+This will make GPIOlib look through all registered GPIO drivers and, if the GPIO is valid, expose it as a folder under `/sys/class/gpio/gpioN`, where N is the GPIO number.

 The content of this folder is related to the GPIO's functionality.
 It will have files for setting direction, reading the value and changing the value of the GPIO.